 The best way to get your class discovered on Skillshare is to share it with your own community - your friends, family, colleagues, and social media followers.

 Marketing your class is an essential step in getting discovered on the platform.
 What's more?
 You'll also receive a $10 referral bonus for every new paying student you refer to Skillshare.
-Check out these 12 creative ways that our top teachers encourage their community to enroll.
+Check out these 12 creative ways that our top teachers encourage their community to watch their class.

-1. Ask your friends, family, and colleagues to support you by enrolling (for free)
+1. Ask your friends, family, and colleagues to support you by WATCHING YOUR CLASS (for free)

 2. Share a class teaser on your social media channels